 LAW 572 International Protection of Human Rights (V) The growing body of international human rights laws, including procedural law and role of non-governmental organizations.

 LAW 573 Jurisprudence (V) Relationships between the concepts of law and morality with views of legal and moral philosophers.

-LAW 574 State and Local Government Law (V) City, town, county, district governments: administrative organization; regulatory powers; police power; local governmental taxation; relationship between local, state, and federal government.
+LAW 574 State and Local Government Law and Finance (V) City, town, county, district governments: administrative organization; regulatory powers; police power; local governmental taxation; relationship between local, state, and federal government.

 LAW 576 Directed Study and Research (V) Individual research and writing under the direction of faculty.

 LAW 579 Legal Research (V) Provides a theoretical understanding of the process of law making and of developing and implementing a research plan.
 LAW majors only.

 LAW 580 Land Use Management and Control (V) Survey course of public land use management.
 (Cross-listed as PLAN 680)